ethancheez/EE-160-Notes/Lab4.md

 160
 ```

-My temperature.c if you need it.
+My temperature.c from Lab 3 if you need it.
 ```c

 #include <stdio.h>